ihassin/fitbit-coachusa/README.md

 # Fitbit-CoachUSA

 A small Fitbit app for the Ionic that displays bus times for me to reference.
 The motivation for this project was to see how I could run unit tests when developing, since at the time of writing, the Web-based Fitbit Studio does not lend itself to testing nor to source control and CI processes.

+What is CoachUSA?
+It's a shoddy bus company that I am obliged to use to get to and from NYC.
+The app shows bus times coming out of NY to where I live.
+You can ignore the app entirely, and simply concetrate on the tests themselves and file setup.

 # Testing